William P. Barnett

 William P. Barnett (born 1958) is an American organizational theorist, and is the Thomas M. Siebel Professor of Business Leadership, Strategy, and Organizations at the Stanford Graduate School of Business.
-He is the BP Faculty Fellow in Global Management; Senior Fellow, Woods Institute for the Environment at Stanford; Director of the Center for Global Business and the Economy; Director of the Business Strategies for Environmental Sustainability Executive Program; and Codirector of the Executive Program in Strategy and Organization.
+He is the Chair of the Department of Environmental Social Sciences at the Stanford Doerr School of Sustainability; Senior Fellow, Woods Institute for the Environment at Stanford; Faculty Director of the Stanford Initiative on Business and Environmental Sustainability; Faculty Director of the Stanford Executive Program.

 Biography

 Barnett received his BA in economics and political science in 1982, and his PhD in business administration in 1988, from the University of California, Berkeley.
 He then joined the University of Wisconsin as assistant professor.
 In 1991 he joined the Stanford Graduate School of Business as an assistant professor.
 He became an associate professor in 1994 and received tenure in 1996, and has been a full professor since 2001.
 Barnett has twice been a fellow at the Center for Advanced Study in the Behavioral Sciences, and also is a senior fellow at the Woods Institute for the Environment at Stanford University.
-Barnett serves as associate editor or editorial board member for several academic journals, and served on the board of directors of iLoop Mobile.
+Barnett serves as associate editor or editorial board member for several academic journals.

-Barnett studies competition among organizations and how organizations and industries evolve over time.
-He has studied how strategic differences and strategic change among organizations affect their growth, performance, and survival.
-This research includes empirical studies of technical, regulatory, and ideological changes among organizations, and how these changes affect competitiveness over time and across markets.
-His studies span a range of industries and contexts, including organizations in computers, telecommunications, research and development, software, semiconductors, disk drives, newspaper publishing, beer brewing, banking, and the environment.
+Barnett's research looks at how humanity is responding to the challenge of environmental sustainability.
+This includes how humanity is, collectively, understanding the challenge: as a technical issue, a behavioral issue, or a moral issue.
+He is also looking into the revolution now going on, worldwide, among organizations that are mitigating our impact on the world, as well as those dealing with adaptation to the changes now going on in the world's ecosystems.
+His work covers organizations all over the world, and includes analyses of the proliferation of climate tech start ups, issues around environmental justice, the challenge of climate migration, and the urgent need to preserve the world's rainforests.